-Labneh, the tangy, creamy cheese
+Labneh, the tangy, creamy cheese made from strained yogurt. |

 I've been making my own yogurt for a few weeks now and still can't get over how easy, delicious and inexpensive it is.
 I'm lucky to have a warming drawer built into my gas stove, which keeps contents at a fairly consistent 106-110 degrees, the ideal temperature for slowly converting scaled milk and starter into creamy Greek-style yogurt.